Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Does It Have Downsides?

-Yes, the Six Star Pre-Workout Explosion does have a few downsides that I need to highlight.
+Yes, the Six Star Pre-Workout supplement does have a few downsides that I need to highlight.

-And it’s generally a red flag when I see supplement companies list potent ingredients in this way as it normally means they want to hide a very low dose.
+And it’s generally a red flag when I see supplement companies list potent ingredients this way.
+It usually means that they want to hide a very low dose.

-Also, this pre-workout wasn’t strong enough for good muscle pumps.
+Also, our tests indicate that this pre-workout wasn’t strong enough to get you hardcore muscle pumps.

 Six Star Explosion does contain L-citrulline to boost nitric oxide levels and dilate blood vessels.
 But it’s nowhere near strong enough.
 That alone is worth a lot to get you to your fitness goals faster.